 Since the military ran a lot of tests from Ardua, this sort of thing was the norm.
 At least that’s what Cruz said.
 That message should buy me enough time to get a head start once I got to earth.

 Now came the fun part.
 Just like the last time I left a planet, this next step was going to be the hardest.
 I now had to insert that long, metal spike into the back of my neck.
 It was hard enough when I was strapped down and allowed someone else to do it, but now I was on my own.
-The only thing I had going for me was that there was a relatively fresh hole to follow from a week ago when I woke up.
+The only thing I had going for me was that there was a relatively fresh hole to follow from a week ago when I woke up attached to this machine where I had received Jada’s memories.

-I lined up the plunger to as close of an angle to what I thought was correct, and I started to insert the spike very slowly.
+I lined up the plunger to as close of an angle as I thought was correct, and I started to insert the spike very slowly.
 As I applied pressure, I moved the spike around ever so slightly, trying to get the tip to catch into the hole.
 I only hoped the hole hadn’t healed very much in the past week.
 I couldn’t afford paralysis until this process was over, and I certainly couldn’t afford death.

-After a few minutes of trying, I was able to guide the spike all the way into my neck, and lock the device in place.
-Since I wasn’t strapped down this time, I was able to walk around to the rest of the controls to make sure everything was running smoothly.
-It was actually easier to remain calm and ignore the pain when I had something important to focus on.
+After a few minutes of trying, I was able to guide the spike all the way into my neck and lock the device in place.
+Since I wasn’t strapped down this time I was able to walk around to the rest of the controls to make sure everything was running smoothly.
+It was actually easier to remain calm and ignore the pain this time because I had something important to focus on.

 I spent my time waiting by reading the poems I had written.
 Cruz had mentioned in his instructions that it was important I do this.
 I didn’t have a professional who could guide me through the memory process, so I had to make sure I had as strong of a connection as possible to my newly formed memories, to ensure they all made it out of here safely.
 Attaching those memories to a poem gave them more connections across my brain, but it also allowed them to have deeper roots.
-It was my way of solidifying and internalizing my memories, packaging them for their trip.
+It was my way of solidifying and internalizing my memories, training my mind as to what was important, and packaging them for their trip.

 At about 75% completion, an image popped up on the screen in front of me.